 Drinking and driving remains a top safety issue in Pennsylvania and nationwide.
 The consumption of alcohol is illegal for those under the age of 21, yet drunk driving accidents for the under 21 age group is a particular topic of concern.

 Those who choose to drink and drive risk facing serious consequences.
 In PA, drivers under 21 who are convicted of driving with any amount of alcohol in their blood are subject to serious penalties including automatic license suspension, jail time and heavy fines.
-Worse yet, a teen (or person of any age) who makes the decision to drive drunk may cause an accident and end up killing themselves or someone else.
+Worse yet, any person who makes the decision to drive drunk may cause an accident and end up killing themselves or someone else.
 On average, more than 3 people under the age of 21 die each day in alcohol-impaired driving crashes (Source: NHTSA/FARS, 2012).

 Drunk driving is dangerous because of the effects alcohol has on the brain.
 The more alcohol a person ingests, the greater degree of difficulty a person will have functioning a motor vehicle.
 The speed of alcohol absorption also affects the rate of impairment on a person’s brain.
 This means that when a person drinks alcohol faster than it can be eliminated from their body, their blood alcohol content (BAC) rises.